kudanai/Quran-Translation/README.md

 # Quran Translation Maintenance Project

 This is a collaborative effort to keep the digitized version of the Dhivehi Quran translation up-to-date and error free.
-This version is currently used by tanzil.net, zekr and quran.mv among others.
+This version is currently used by tanzil.net, quran.com, quranacademy.org, Al Quran and quranmv among others.

 Before commiting changes, please read the project guidelines carefully.